 Grammar errors?
-The brain detects them even when you are unawareMay 13th, 2013 in Neuroscience /
+The brain detects them even when you are unawareMay 13, 2013 in Medicine & Health / Neuroscience

 Your brain often works on autopilot when it comes to grammar.
 That theory has been around for years, but University of Oregon neuroscientists have captured elusive hard evidence that people indeed detect and process grammatical errors with no awareness of doing so.